 - 2012, Maryland: $50,000 Settlement.
 Plaintiff is traveling on Washington Boulevard on a motorcycle in Baltimore City and the Defendant take a left turn in front of him.
 He is diagnosed with a torn rotator cuff and had two surgeries.
 The Plaintiff, an engineer and a great guy, would have had a much larger recovery.
 But, as in many of these motorcycle cases, he had not uninsured motorist coverage and the defendant had no assets and a $50,000 liability policy.

 - 2012, Georgia. $56,552 Verdict: Plaintiff, a homemaker, is rear-ended on an interstate exit ramp.
 She initially claims lower back pain, and two weeks after the accident, she begins to complain of shoulder pain.
 She is diagnosed with a torn labrum in her right shoulder and undergoes surgery.
 After continued shoulder complaints over the next nine months, she undergoes two more surgeries on the same shoulder for rotator cuff repairs.
 She additionally undergoes lumbar surgery for aggravation of spinal stenosis.
 She files suit claiming over $200,000 in medical bills and asks for $750,000 in economic and non-economic damages.
 The Defendant, insured with GuideOne, admits liability but disputes any injuries beyond the initial shoulder claim.
 The jury apparently sides with the defense and awards the Plaintiff $56,552.

 - 2011, Pennsylvania. $47,500: Plaintiff, a 64-year-old woman is lying in bed when, if you can imagine, the Defendant’s vehicle crashes into the wall of her house, knocking her out of bed.
 She strikes her shoulder against the wall.
 The Defendant is arrested for DUI, and Plaintiff is diagnosed with a rotator cuff tear.
 Plaintiff undergoes surgery.
-Records show that the Plaintiff previously underwent rotator cuff surgery, 15 years before the subject collision.
+Records show that the Plaintiff previously underwent rotator cuff repair surgery, 15 years before the subject collision.
 The defense contends that the Plaintiff suffers from unrelated health issues, including circulatory problems and as knee condition, limiting her mobility and her rotator cuff injury was not acute by chronic.
 The case settles the day before trial for $47,500.